1208791/AL-iGAN/README.md

             |---model (folder)
             |---result (folder)
 ```
-where 0 is the number of active learning times
+where 0 is the number of active learning times.

 3. Train and evaluate model.
 We provide the demo for all benchmarks in the file `run.py` and `run_other.py`
 # Citation
 If you find this repo useful, please cite our paper.